dart-archive/ffigen/README.md

 ### How can type definitions be shared?

-For manually reusing definitions from another package, the `library-imports` and `type-map` config can be used.

-Another way, is using symbol files.
+Ffigen can share type definitions using symbol files.
 - A package can generate a symbol file using the `output -> symbol-file` config.
 - And another package can then import this, using `import -> symbol-files` config.
 - Doing so will reuse all the types such as Struct/Unions, and will automatically exclude generating other types (E.g functions, enums, macros).

 Checkout `examples/shared_bindings` for details.

+For manually reusing definitions from another package, the `library-imports` and `type-map` config can be used.